This page is a simple guide to explain the recommended way to install practice codes on your Nintendo Wii.

 After activating your desired codes press "1" to generate the GCT file.
 The cheatmanager then creates the GCT file in your "codes" folder, overwriting the old one if there's already a GCT with the same name.
 If you now launch the game with cheats active the new codes will be loaded.

-Reopen the property window, select the "Gecko-Codes" tab and check all the codes you want to be active.
+Select the "Gecko-Codes" tab in the game properties and check all the codes you want to be active.
 Most (but not all codes) will work with Dolphin.
 However, Dolphin has a code limit which is reached rather quickly.
 So if your game crashes right after it starts, you probably have too many codes active simultaneously.